Glossary of Road &

 ramp - a short road that provides

 a connection between two other roads.
-See also slip-ramp,
+See also slip-ramp and

-traffic signals on a freeway entrance ramp to regulate (meter) the
+system that uses traffic signals on a freeway entrance ramp to regulate

-number of vehicles that can enter the freeway, typically during peak
+(meter) the number of vehicles that can enter the freeway, typically

-periods.
-Ramp metering was fairly widespread on I-35 and I-10 in
+during peak periods.
+Ramp metering was fairly widespread on I-35 and

-during the double-decking of those roads in the mid and late '80s.
+removed during the double-decking of those roads in the mid and late

-Ramp metering was reintroduced in Houston in the mid '90s and is now
+'80s.
+Ramp metering was reintroduced in Houston in the mid '90s and are

 Ranch Road - another term for a